Sun Sep 25 08:01:38 EDT 2022

 Your grades are converted into "T for transfer" by Princeton, and are not used in computing GPA, honors, and the like.

-You can do IW abroad, and if you're an AB junior, you have to.
-You can either find someone there to supervise and give us a report at the end, or you can be supervised by remote control from here.
+You can do IW while abroad, and if you're an AB, you will have to.
+You can either find someone there to advise you and give us a report at the end, or you can be advised by remote control from here.

-AB junior fall "methods" courses can't be taken remotely.
-We will try to figure out an alternative if you have a truly compelling reason to do study abroad in junior fall.
+AB junior fall "methods" (JRW) courses can't be taken remotely.
+We will try to figure out an alternative if you have a truly compelling reason to do study abroad in junior fall, but realistically this just isn't possible, so don't expect that it will happen.

-If you're a BSE, it might be easier to finesse by not doing IW while abroad, but don't let bureaucratic considerations stop you from taking advantage of a good opportunity.
+If you're a BSE, it is easiest to not do IW while abroad, but don't let bureaucratic considerations stop you from taking advantage of a good opportunity.

 Common schools have included